LSEG-API-Samples/Article.EMA.Java.SLF4J/README.md

 ### Example Log4j 2 configurations file

-The example of Log4j 2 configuration file for EMA Java application is following.
+The example of Log4j 2 configuration file for EMA Java application is the following.

 ```
 <?xml version="1.0" encoding="UTF-8"?>